AAlx0451/Small-LibC/README.md

 Some of POSIX is implemented, e.g. sleep(), usleep(), select(), fork(), etc.

+Some Mach syscalls implemented with libMach.
+To obtain one (required for stdio), use `./getlibmach.sh`

 Full time and string are implemented.
 Full ANSI printf is implemented.
 StdLib is TODO, Locale is VERY low-priority

 Note that LibM (IEEE&ANSI full BTW) and string are git submodules, so run git submodule update --recursive --init